containers/buildah/docs/buildah-from.1.md

 **NOTE:** When this option is specified by a rootless user, the specified mappings are relative to the rootless usernamespace in the container, rather than being relative to the host as it would be when run rootful.

-**--userns-uid-map-user** *user*

-Specifies that a UID mapping which should be used to set ownership, at the filesystem level, on the container's contents, can be found in entries in the `/etc/subuid` file which correspond to the specified user.
-Commands run using `buildah run` will default to being run in their own user namespaces, configured using the UID and GID maps.
-If --userns-gid-map-group is specified, but --userns-uid-map-user is not specified, `Buildah` will assume that the specified group name is also a suitable user name to use as the default setting for this option.

 **--userns-gid-map-group** *group*

 Specifies that a GID mapping which should be used to set ownership, at the